ros2/ros2_documentation/source/Tutorials/Advanced/Create-An-Rqtbag-Plugin.rst

 Let's say you have bags of data and you want to be able to visualize them.
 ``rqt_bag`` gives you the ability to scroll through the recorded messages and visualize the raw message values.
 However, often may want something more visual, or to do some post-processing on the raw message.
-For that, you can write an rqt_bag plugin, using the proof-of-concept Python plugin system.
+For that, you can write an rqt_bag plugin, using the Python plugin system.
 That way you can go from a simple visualization of the messages...

 .. image:: images/rqtbag_plugin_base.png